-Your Child Has a Fidgety Habit
+Your Daughter Has a Fidgety Habit

 I come from a long line of fingernail biters.
 I constantly pick at my fingers and lips.
 One of my brothers always jiggled his legs constantly.
 Monkey will stand more often than sit.
 Bo, although not diagnosed officially, constantly chews on things.